autoai-org/Tinyml/docs/source/index.rst

 There might be some errors and deficiencies, and these are all my fault.
 If you meet any of them, please kindly leave your comments at `GitHub Issue Tracker
 <https://github.com/xzyaoi/tinynet/issues>`_.
 If you are not comfortable with
-public accessible issues, please write me at xiaozhe.yaoi#gmail.com.
+publicly accessible issues, please write me at xiaozhe.yaoi#gmail.com.

 .. toctree::
    :maxdepth: 5